kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(1\) A suitable frequency channel must be available.

-\(2\) The facility's performance, as determined by air and ground inspection, must meet the requirements of §§171.109 and 171.111.
+\(2\) The facility's performance, as determined by air and ground inspection, must meet the requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.109   Performance requirements.|§171.109]] and 171.111.

-\(3\) The installation of the equipment must meet the requirements of §171.113.
+\(3\) The installation of the equipment must meet the requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.113   Installation requirements.|§171.113]].

-\(4\) The owner must agree to operate and maintain the facility in accordance with §171.115.
+\(4\) The owner must agree to operate and maintain the facility in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.115   Maintenance and operations requirements.|§171.115]].

-\(5\) The owner must agree to furnish periodic reports as set forth in §171.117, and agree to allow the FAA to inspect the facility and its operation whenever necessary.
+\(5\) The owner must agree to furnish periodic reports as set forth in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.117   Reports.|§171.117]], and agree to allow the FAA to inspect the facility and its operation whenever necessary.

 \(6\) The owner must assure the FAA that he will not withdraw the facility from service without the permission of the FAA.